 What should you do?

 When the dog exhibits the above signs, it usually means that rabies (if indeed the dog has rabies) is at an early stage.
 Making sure that it’s seen by a qualified vet is all you need to do to ensure that the risk of progression of the disease is limited.
 Some of the signs of a severe stage of contracting rabies include a heightened sensitivity to sound, light, and touch, inability to close the mouth, excessive drooling and heavy breathing.
 Do not take the chance and let your dog succumb to rabies.
-Seeing a vet immediately is your best bet to talk to us at Hudson Veterinary Hospital to find out more about rabies.
+Seeing a vet immediately is your best bet to talk to us at Falls Church Animal Hospital to find out more about rabies.